jorijn/le-wildcard-cert-google-dns/README.md

 ## Usage:
 * Change the domain in `./run`
 * Run `./run`
-* Pull your certificate from `./etc/letsencrypt/live/<domain>` and install them somewhere
+* Pull your certificate from `./etc/letsencrypt/live/<domain>` and install it somewhere